Location of Adventure

 A very important feature of our Namibia safaris is the limited group size, as nature and wildlife encounters are most meaningful with fewer people, and our environmental footprint is lighter, too.

 Specialized 4x4 Land Rovers and Land Cruisers

-An essential element of this safari is our use of a combination of specialized vehicles during different parts of the trip, allowing for unmatched wildlife viewing opportunities.
-During our time in the Sossusvlei region, we will explore in closed 4x4 Land Cruisers or Land Rovers to provide protection from the wind (and the sand that travels with it) in this vast, sandy landscape.
-In other areas we will also use open 4x4 Land Rovers or Land Cruisers, with a unique suspension system and an open-top, open-sided, tiered seating arrangement, specially-designed to maximize wildlife viewing opportunities and offering a comfortable and safe ride over the sometimes uneven terrain of Namibia's desert environs.
+An essential element that makes this safari successful is our use of various specialized vehicles designed to provide unmatched wildlife viewing opportunities.
+During our time in the Sossusvlei region, we explore in closed 4x4 Land Cruisers or Land Rovers that provide protection from the wind (and the sand that travels with it) in this vast, sandy landscape.
+In other regions, we will use open 4x4 Land Rovers or Land Cruisers with a unique suspension system and an open-top, open-sided, tiered seating arrangement designed to maximize wildlife viewing and provide a comfortable and safe ride over the often uneven terrain of Namibia's desert environs.

-The open vehicles have 10 cushioned passenger seats, one in front next to the driver, followed by three rows of three seats each, though we limit our capacity to just 7 travelers, allowing each guest a window seat, again for maximum comfort and viewing.
-The closed 4x4 vehicles have 8 cushioned seats with a spacious interior providing generous room for travelers and their belongings.
-Both vehicles offer a mini-fridge stocked with cold drinks and a small library with reference books and field guides.
+The open vehicles have 10 cushioned passenger seats, one in front next to the driver, followed by three rows of three seats each, though we limit our capacity to just seven travelers, allowing a window seat for each guest, for maximum comfort and the best viewing opportunities.
+The closed 4x4 vehicles have eight cushioned seats with a spacious interior providing plenty of room for travelers and their belongings.
+Both vehicles have a mini-fridge stocked with cold drinks and a small library with reference books and field guides.
 Each custom-built vehicle sports front bull bars and runner boards, as well as a full recovery kit, including spare tires and a high lift jack.
 Vehicles are updated or replaced regularly and meticulously maintained to provide our guests with an unmatched safari experience.

 Our Private Leaders

-Internal scheduled light aircraft flights as detailed in the itinerary, airport transfers on Day 1, meals from dinner Day 1 to breakfast on the final day, drinking water throughout the trip, non-alcoholic drinks at camps and in vehicles, house alcoholic beverages in camps, services of NHA Expedition Leader, local guides and lodge staff, some gratuities, all permits, entrance fees and taxes.
+Activities, accommodations and internal scheduled light aircraft flights as detailed in the itinerary, airport transfers on Day 1, meals from dinner on Day 1 to breakfast on the final day, drinking water throughout the trip, non-alcoholic drinks at camps and in vehicles, house alcoholic beverages in camps, services of NHA Expedition Leader, lodge staff, most gratuities, all permits, entrance fees and taxes.

 Easy to Moderate